Lethja/Newth/Watcom/README.md

 ## Configuring Watt32 library for linking with Newth

 Newth on DOS depends on Watt32.
-The Watt32s folder should be extracted on symlinked into the directory containing `th.mak` so that it looks like so.
+The Watt32s folder should be extracted on symlinked into the directory containing `makefile` so that it looks like so.

 ```
-Watcom\Dos16\th.mak
+Watcom\Dos16\makefile
 Watcom\Dos16\Watt32s\inc
 Watcom\Dos16\Watt32s\lib
-Watcom\Dos16\th.mak
+Watcom\Dos16\makefile
 Watcom\Dos4g\Watt32s\inc
 Watcom\Dos4g\Watt32s\lib
 ```